marijnh/Eloquent-JavaScript/12_language.md

 This is what is usually called a _((domain-specific language))_, a language tailored to express a narrow domain of knowledge.
-Such a language can be more expressive than a general-purpose language because it is designed to express exactly the things that need expressing in its domain and nothing else.
+Such a language can be more expressive than a general-purpose language because it is designed to describe exactly the things that need to be described in its domain, and nothing else.

 ## Exercises